Rufman91/ForceMapAnalysis/README.txt

 Note that the contact point determination using one of the Neural Networks will run significantly faster on a device with a good GPU and the Parallel Computing Toolbox!

+3. Create and work with Experiment

 To create an Experiment-file, which will be the handle class object in your MATLAB workspace you actually work with, call the constructor method

 >> ExperimentNameInWorkspace = Experiment();

 choose a very short name for ExperimentNameInWorkspace, as every function/data will be a method/property of this object (e.g. 'E','Ex').
 The programm will lead you through the process of creating your experiment: what kind of measurements have been done?
-(Force Maps, KPFM) --> Number of specimen/ multiple measurements per specimen/ name of experiment --
---> choose your *.jpk-force-map files (currently only works for the newest jpk force map files (23.09.2020))
+(Force Maps, KPFM) --> Number of files / name of experiment -- --> choose your *.jpk-force-map files (currently only works for the newest two generations of jpk force map files (23.09.2020))

 The data will then be extracted from the jpk files, which could take a few minutes, and your experiment will be saved to the location you chose at the beginning.